oswriter/ca-probate/README.md

 This program **does not offer legal advice**.
 If you have any questions regarding the administration of a California estate, you should speak with a qualified probate attorney.

 ## Testing Notes
 This program was developed in Python 3.4.2 running on Debian 8.6 (Jessie).
-It was also tested successfully in Python 2.7.9.
+This script will not work in Python 2.x.

 ## License
 © 2016 S.M.
 Oliva (@oswriter) and distributed under the BSD 2-Clause License.